 I would like to have seen 60fps at 1080p video as this rate has been appearing in lesser cameras for a while now.
 Still, for $2,000…

 Other than that, much like the iPhone 5 isn't enough for me to upgrade from the iPhone 4s, I don't think this camera would make me want to upgrade from my 5D Mark II's or my 7D if I still had it.

-However, if you are using older technology such as the 5D Mark I, 50D or similar, I would think that the Canon EOS 6D would be a fine upgrade and entry into the full frame market.
+However, maybe you are using older technology such as the 5D Mark I, 50D or similar?
+If so, I would think that the Canon EOS 6D would be a fine upgrade and entry into the full frame market.
 For what it is worth, HD video on a full frame DSLR is unbeatable!

 Here is the official press release: